Fukki/skill-replacer/README.md

 # skill-replacer
+All def are out of date and i will not update this<br>
-If you need this just update with your self
+If you need just update with your self